sharon92/AstroSpace/README.md

 # 🌌 AstroSpace

-**AstroSpace** is a web application designed to host, organize, and showcase your astrophotography collection. 🔭 Sort celestial objects in timeline views, automatic annotation for your images (via Plate Solving), compare the size of your DSO with moon scale, explore the objects inside your DSO with Plotly graphs and much more! ✨
+**AstroSpace** is a web application designed to host, organize, and showcase your astrophotography collection, its basically your personal Astrobin/Instagram. 🔭 Sort celestial objects in timeline views, automatic annotation for your images (via Plate Solving), compare the size of your DSO with moon scale, explore the objects inside your DSO with Plotly graphs and much more! ✨

 Perfect for amateur astronomers, astrophotographers, and stargazers who want to organize their night sky adventures and create their own personal space for Astro Stuff! 🌟